Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 If $\cA_0,\cA_1$ are $n$-cubes, a \tb{map from $\cA_0$ to $\cA_1$} is an $(n+1)$-cube $\cC$ such that $\cA_i = \cC|_{[0,1]^n\times\{i\}}$, $i=0,1$.
 In this case we write $\cA_0\xrightarrow{\cC}\cA_1$.
 We define the corresponding negated map $\cA_0\xrightarrow{-\cC}\cA_1$ by negating all the maps going from the vertices of $\cA_0$ to those of $\cA_1$.
 A trivial check shows that this is indeed a map.
 Note that if $F\subset [0,1]^n$ is a face and $\cC' = \cC|_{F\times[0,1]},\cA'_i=\cA_i|_{F}=\cC|_{F\times\{i\}}$, $i=0,1$, then $\cC'$ is a map from $\cA_0'$ to $\cA_1'$: $\cA_0'\xrightarrow{\cC'}\cA_1'$.

-In Section \ref{ss:folding_pullbacks} below we'll define pullbacks for V-shaped diagrams, which are a particular case of a so-called partial cube, which is given by vertex modules assigned to a subset of the vertices, and face maps between these, such that they satisfy the cube relation \eqref{eqn:cube_relation} whenever all the maps in it are defined.
+A \tb{partial cube} is given by a collection of modules associated to some of the vertices of $[0,1]^n$, as well as maps between them corresponding to some of the faces of $[0,1]^n$, subject to the condition that the cube relation \eqref{eqn:cube_relation} is satisfied whenever all the maps in it are defined.
+This notion will be useful in Section \ref{ss:folding_pullbacks}, where we define pullbacks for V-shaped diagrams, which are a particular case of partial cubes.